TryExceptElse/pysheetdata/README.md

 While basic functions of this module are complete, for the most part it should be considered highly unfinished, and relied (or not relied) upon with this in mind

+Currently, has only been designed for .ods files. other types may follow, but priority is simply on getting optimal functionality with this file type.

 Basic use: